menu89/fatima-abrar-client-my-web-accoutant-capstone/README.md

 # Features

 The app currently has the following features:
-Register a user
+Register a user.
 Individual Users can log in and have access to the follow:
-Set up payment account information
+Set up payment account information,
-Record purchases
+Record purchases,
-View a breakdown of expenses by category and period View a list of payment accounts set up
+View a breakdown of expenses by category and period, View a list of payment accounts set up,
 Users only have access to information for their own user only.

 # Run Locally